Defining the eligibility of aspects

 Benefits

-Defining the eligibility of an aspect has the following benefits:
+Defining the eligibility of an aspect provides the following benefits:

-- Predictable behavior.
-Applying an aspect to a declaration the aspect was not designed or tested for can be a very confusing experience for your users because of error messages they may not understand.
+• Predictable behavior: Applying an aspect to a declaration for which the aspect was not designed or tested can be a very confusing experience for your users due to error messages they may not understand.
 As the author of the aspect, it is your responsibility to ensure that using your aspect is easy and predictable.

-- Standard error messages.
-All eligibility error messages are standard.
-They are easier to understand for aspect users.
+• Standard error messages: All eligibility error messages are standard, making them easier to understand for aspect users.

-- Relevant suggestions in the IDE.
-The IDE will only propose code action in the refactoring menu for eligible declarations.
+• Relevant suggestions in the IDE: The IDE will only propose code actions in the refactoring menu for eligible declarations.

 Defining eligibility